Bear Brook murders

 The Bear Brook murders (also referred to as the Allenstown Four) are female American murder victims, two discovered in 1985 and two in 2000, at Bear Brook State Park in Allenstown, New Hampshire, United States.
-All four of the victims were either partially or completely skeletonized; all were believed to have been murdered between 1977 and 1981.
+All were either partially or completely skeletonized; all were believed to have been murdered between 1977 and 1981.

 In 2017, investigators named Terry Peder Rasmussen (1943–2010) as the most likely suspect.
 He was also confirmed, via DNA analysis, as the father of a 2-to-4-year-old girl who was one of the Bear Brook victims.
 Rasmussen is believed to be responsible for several other murders, including that of Denise Beaudin, his known girlfriend, who disappeared in 1981.
 Rasmussen was convicted and sentenced for the murder in 2002 of his then-wife, Eunsoon Jun; he died in prison in 2010.

 In 2019, authorities announced that the three biologically related females had been identified as a mother, Marlyse Elizabeth Honeychurch, and her two daughters (of different biological fathers) Marie Elizabeth Vaughn and Sarah Lynn McWaters, last seen in November 1978.
 The middle child was identified in 2025 as Rea Rasmussen.
 Based on the date they disappeared, available documents and Rasmussen's activities, the victims most likely died between 1978 and 1981.

 Discovery

 On November 10, 1985, a hunter found a metal 55-gallon drum near the site of a burned-down store at Bear Brook State Park in Allenstown, New Hampshire.
 Inside were the bodies of an adult female and a young girl, wrapped in plastic.
 Autopsies determined both had died of blunt trauma.

-The two were buried in an Allenstown cemetery with a tombstone that read: "Here lies the mortal remains known only to God of a woman aged 23–33 and a girl child aged 8–10.
+They were buried in an Allenstown cemetery with a tombstone that read: "Here lies the mortal remains known only to God of a woman aged 23–33 and a girl child aged 8–10.
 Their slain bodies were found on November 10th, 1985, in Bear Brook State Park.
-May their souls find peace in God’s loving care."
+May their souls find peace in God's loving care."

 On May 9, 2000, the remains of two young girls were found near the first discovery site.
 The bodies were also in a metal 55-gallon drum, and police believe that all four murders occurred at roughly the same time, despite their having inexplicably missed the second drum in 1985.
 According to investigators, it took so long to discover the second drum because it was outside the initial crime scene.
 The cause of death for all the children was blunt force trauma.